torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 2. System Requirements:
 =======================

-This device driver was written using 2.6.4 Linux kernel APIs and will only build and run on kernels of this version or later.
+This device driver was written using 2.6.4 GNU/Linux kernel APIs and will only build and run on kernels of this version or later.

 This driver was written to operate solely on IBM Power5 ppc64 hardware